ManageIQ/manageiq.org/site/_posts/2017-10-16-how-was-your-last-week.md

 **How was your last week in ManageIQ ?**

-I was working topology graphs.
+I was working on topology graphs.

 **What did you do with them?**